The hamlet doubt of the knifemaker par excellence of..

 Clearly if you have done a few knives you know that certain types of work need the “hand” of man.

-As everything the series is the cust is not the same thing even if in the end it is a knife but it is the value of uniqueness, customization, the warmth of a shaking hand and not the cold heat of a machine.
+Like everything the series is the taste is not the same even if in the end it is a knife but it is the value of uniqueness, customization, the warmth of a hand that tightens and not the cold heat of a machine.

 Are you experience!